Mills leads Spurs past Warriors in game minus top stars - News 12 Now

 TIP-INS

 Warriors: It has been 2,272 days since Golden State last played without at least one of their All-Star trio of Curry, Thompson and Green.
 The last time the Warriors’ were without all three was Dec.
 21, 2010, when they beat the Sacramento Kings 117-109 in overtime. … Golden State has won just once in its past 35 regular-season games at the AT&T Center.
-The Warriors beat the Spurs 92-86 on April 10, 2016, to snap a 33-game losing streak in San Antonio on its way to a league record 73 victories. … Golden State is 10-4 in the second game of a back-to-back. … Rookie Patrick McCaw was 0 for 12, matching the league low this season for attempts without a basket in league history. … The Warriors recalled Damian Jones from its Development League to fill out its roster.
+The Warriors beat the Spurs 92-86 on April 10, 2016, to snap a 33-game losing streak in San Antonio on its way to a league record 73 victories. … Golden State is 10-4 in the second game of a back-to-back. … The Warriors recalled Damian Jones from its Development League to fill out its roster.
 Jones, who was averaging 8.4 points and 6.8 rebounds for Santa Cruz, had four points and five rebounds in 18 minutes.

-Spurs: San Antonio coach Gregg Popovich said Leonard is progressing through the league’s concussion protocol and is hopeful the All-Star forward can return Monday against Atlanta. … The Spurs will determine Aldridge’s status after he undergoes further tests Monday.
-Aldridge complaining of “feeling odd” against Oklahoma City.
-Mills was averaging 11.5 points in his previous four starts this season. … Parker missed his second straight game with back stiffness.
+Spurs: Popovich said Leonard is progressing through the league’s concussion protocol and is hopeful the All-Star forward can return Monday against Atlanta. … Mills was averaging 11.5 points in his previous four starts this season. … Parker missed his second straight game with back stiffness.
 He has missed 14 games this season. … Murray was sidelined with a strained left groin, missing his first game of his rookie season due to injury. … Bertans has 51 3-pointers this season, becoming just the sixth Spurs rookie with at least 50. … Gasol collected his 1,829th block, moving into 21st in career blocks in league history.

 UP NEXT